CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/typography.md

   </div>
 </div>
 <h3 class="h6">Open Sans</h3>
 <p>Open Sans is the base font for the site.
-It is used for body type, secondary and tertiary headlines, and instructional text.</p>
+It is used for body type.</p>
 <div class="row mbxl equal-height">
   <div class="medium-5 columns">
     <div class="sg-swatch sg-swatch--text">